Data Privacy Statement

 Our website makes use of social plugins from the following social networks:

-WhatsApp, which is operated by WhatsApp Inc., 4 Grand Canal Square, Dublin 2, Ireland.
+Instagram, which is operated in Germany by Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, IRLAND.

 These social plugins are identified with the respective logos, so-called placeholders.
-These placeholders are only activated when you click on them and they create a direct connection via your browser to the servers of Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp.
-In this way, information is transmitted to Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp that you have accessed the page on our website that contains the social plugin.
-This will also happen even if you are not logged into Facebook, Twitter, Google+, Xing, LinkedIn and WhatsApp, or do not have a corresponding account.
+These placeholders are only activated when you click on them and they create a direct connection via your browser to the servers of Facebook, Twitter, Xing, LinkedIn and Instagram.
+In this way, information is transmitted to Facebook, Twitter, Xing, LinkedIn or Instagram that you have accessed the page on our website that contains the social plugin.
+This will also happen even if you are not logged into Facebook, Twitter, Xing, LinkedIn and Instagram, or do not have a corresponding account.

-However, if you do have a corresponding account and, at that time, are logged in with Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp then the visit to our web pages as well as all your interactions associated with the social plugins (e.g. creating comments, etc.) will be assigned to your profile there and stored in Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp.
+However, if you do have a corresponding account and, at that time, are logged in with Facebook, Twitter, Xing, LinkedIn or Instagram then the visit to our web pages as well as all your interactions associated with the social plugins (e.g. creating comments, etc.) will be assigned to your profile there and stored in Facebook, Twitter, Xing, LinkedIn or Instagram.

-In order to prevent Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp from collecting the above-mentioned data when you visit our website you must log out of Facebook, Twitter, Google+, Xing, LinkedIn or WhatsApp before you visit our website.
+In order to prevent Facebook, Twitter, Xing, LinkedIn or Instagram from collecting the above-mentioned data when you visit our website you must log out of Facebook, Twitter, Xing, LinkedIn or Instagram before you visit our website.